ros2-forest/forest/examples/contrast_stretch/README.md

 ### Latency Results

-The following table shows the average observed latency to perform the contrast stretch operation on the Digilent Zybo Z7-20 FPGA, on an Intel Core i7-6500U processor, and on the Digilent Z7-20 ARM Cortex A9 processor on the 512x512 images:
+The following table shows the average latency observed when performing the contrast stretch operation on the Digilent Zybo Z7-20 FPGA, on an Intel Core i7-6500U processor, and on the Digilent Zybo Z7-20 ARM Cortex A9 processor on the 512x512 images:

 | Device | Device Latency (ms) | Ratio (Device Latency:FPGA Latency) |
 | :---:         |     ---:      |          ---: |